MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Introduction

-In this paper, we propose \ours{} (Motion Distillation) as a novel self-supervised video representation learning method, to explicitly train networks to model motion cues.
-Specifically, \ours{} consists of two pathways: the main Visual pathway that is later used for downstream tasks, and a supporting Motion pathway that is only used during training (Fig.~\ref{fig:concept}).
-We connect these two pathways and set-up a cross-modal contrastive learning objective to have the Motion pathway guide its Visual counterpart to focus on foreground motion regions for better motion modeling.
+In this paper, we propose \ours{}, a novel self-supervised video representation learning method that \emph{explicitly} models motion cues during training. \ours{} (Motion-aware Contrastive Learning of Representations) consists of two pathways: Visual and Motion.
+It uses both pathways during self-supervised pretraining, but only transfers the Visual to downstream tasks.
+When trained alone, the Visual pathway learns from RGB inputs using the contrastive InfoNCE objective, which mostly focuses on visual semantic information.
+To help enriching the representation of Visual and make it motion-aware, we introduce a Motion pathway trained on motion inputs.
+We then connect Motion to Visual using a novel cross-modal contrastive objective that enables the Motion pathway to guide the learning of Visual towards relevant motion cues.
+As our experiments show, this formulation leads to rich video representations that capture both visual semantics and motion patterns.

-To evaluate \ours{}, we perform self-supervised pretraining on Kinetics-400 and transfer its representation to 4 video datasets for both action recognition (UCF101~\cite{soomro-ucf2012}, HMDB51~\cite{kuehne-hmdb2011}, Something-Something~\cite{ssv2}) and action detection (AVA~\cite{gu-ava2018}).
+To evaluate \ours{}, we perform self-supervised pretraining on Kinetics-400 and transfer its representation to 5 video datasets for both action recognition (UCF101~\cite{soomro-ucf2012}, HMDB51~\cite{kuehne-hmdb2011}, Something-Something~\cite{ssv2}, VidSitu~\cite{sadhu-vidsitu2021}) and action detection (AVA~\cite{gu-ava2018}).
 Without bells and whistle, \ours{} outperforms all previous video self-supervised methods on all datasets, under all evaluation settings.
 For example, \ours{} improves top-1 accuracy by 17\% and 16.9\% on UCF101 and HMD51, over previous SOTA trained on Kinetics-400.
-Furthermore, on Something-Something and AVA, \ours{} even outperforms its fully-supervised counterpart, demonstrating the strength of our approach.
-Finally, we ablate the components of \ours{} both quantitatively and qualitatively.
+Furthermore, on Something-Something, VidSitu and AVA, \ours{} even outperforms its fully-supervised counterparts, demonstrating the strength of our approach.